 In the Roman Catholic Church, the black is often referred to as a “soutane” and is worn by priests and bishops as their everyday attire.
 The black color of this attire symbolizes humility, simplicity, and a willingness to serve God and the community.
 It also serves as a visible sign of their priesthood, setting them apart from the laity and indicating their special role in the Church.

-While the wearing of black cassocks and black clergy shirt is a tradition in some religious denominations, the choice of attire may vary depending on the denomination and the individual priest’s preference.
-Some priests may choose to wear other colors, such as white or gray, while others may wear a more elaborate form of dress for special occasions.
+While the wearing of black cassocks and black clergy shirts is a tradition in some religious denominations, the choice of attire may vary depending on the denomination and the individual priest’s preference.
+Some priests may choose to wear other colors, such as white cassock or gray, while others may wear a more elaborate form of dress for special occasions.

 Material and Color of Your Cassock Black!